AdeniyiLadenegan1/AdeniyiLadenegan1/README.md

 Here are some ideas to get you started:

-- 🔭 I have completed various Android Applications and I am always happy to share more about my experience.
+- 🔭 I have completed various projects and Applications and I am always happy to share more about my experience.
 - 🌱 I have done various projects and these are just a few
 - 👯 I’m looking to collaborate on greater ideas and if you reach out to me you discover I am open minded and ready to mingle.
 - 🤔 I’m looking for help with creating new stuffs and growing.
 I love working with a team.